PlummersSoftwareLLC/Primes/PrimeBatch/solution_2/README.md

 NTFS wins.

 For fun, we created a 1GB RAMDisk to store the files.
 As expected, we got a performance bump, but we didn't think this was completely faithful to the challenge.

-Instructions
-Place the CMD on a disk/volume with at least 1GB of free space.
-If you're going to use a VHD, contiguous free space will be helpful.
-The VHD file is created next to the CMD.

-PrimeFiles NMAX=1000000 VHD=Y

-This will create a VHD, use the VHD for all its working files, then tear down and delete the VHD when done.

-primeFiles.cmd nmax=1000000 vhd=y

-:GETARGS
-:DELETEVDISK
-:CREATEVDISK
-:FINDVHDDRIV
-:CREATEFOLDERS
-:DELETEFILES
-:GETSQRT
-:SIEVE
-:COUNTPRIMES
-PRIMECOUNT=78498
-:DELETEVDISK
-PrimeFiles;1;201.720;1;algorithm=base,faithful=yes,bits=unknown

-This output was obtained from a sieve of 1,000,000 natively on Windows 10.

-Machine specifications for completeness:

-Intel Core i7-3770 CPU @ 3.40GHz
-16 GB RAM
-Samsung SSD 830 (250GB) on SATA2